 It's true, you can't abandon risotto on the stove and forget about it.
 Still, constant stirring is not necessarily required.
-Add the stock a little at a time -- 1/2 cup or so -- and only add more stock when it is absorbed into the risotto.
+Add the stock a little at a time — a half cup or so — and only add more stock when it is absorbed into the risotto.
 Keep the burner just high enough to barely simmer the stock and risotto.
-Keep close and stir it frequently.
+Keep close by and stir it frequently.
 But you should have time to prep your next ingredients.

-The risotto is done when it's just al dente -- firm but not crunchy to the tooth.
-It should shimmer a little in the bowl -- be fluid rather than a solid scoopful.
-Remove from the heat and stir in the Parmesan cheese and anything else that strikes your fancy -- prosciutto, cooked shrimp, steamed vegetable, sautéed mushrooms, or chicken.
+The risotto is done when it's just al dente — firm but not crunchy to the tooth.
+It should shimmer a little in the bowl — be fluid rather than a solid scoopful.
+Remove from the heat and stir in the Parmesan cheese and anything else that strikes your fancy — prosciutto, cooked shrimp, steamed vegetable, sautéed mushrooms, or chicken.
 Stir in a pat of butter for extra richness.
 Serve risotto immediately, because it will continue to cook as it sits.

 Try These Top-Rated Risotto Recipes

 How to Make Risotto in the Instant Pot

 Here's another elbow-saving method that requires very little standing and stirring.
 You'll use your multi-functional pressure cooker (such as Instant Pot) to sauté onions and garlic, add rice, a little white wine, and broth.
 Then pressure cook the rice.